Texas police agencies get some ICE powers

 A few days before Trump signed the order, Jackson County Sheriff A.J.
 “Andy” Louderback, who attended Monday’s ceremonial event, signed a Memorandum of Agreement (MOA) with ICE.

-So far, ICE has signed agreements with 59 law enforcement agencies in 18 states – which includes all but one of the agencies featured at Monday’s event.
+So far, ICE has signed agreements with 60 law enforcement agencies in 18 states – including the agencies that participated in Monday’s event.

 The agencies that signed Monday won’t immediately be a part of the program, Sarah Rodriguez, a deputy press secretary at ICE, told Fox News.
 Officers will need to be selected and undergo a month-long training process.
 Additionally, ICE supervisors will be assigned to oversee the agencies in the 287(g) programs.